emrecanatas/screen-time-vs-social-activities/README.md

 ### Motivation
 In today's digital age, people spend a significant portion of their time on screens, which may impact their participation in real-time social activities.
 This project aims to analyze the relationship between screen time and social engagement to identify patterns and potential behavioral insights.

+### Project Goal
+The goal of this project is to examine and quantify the potential relationship between digital screen time and social behavior.
+In particular, we assess whether increased screen usage correlates negatively with real-world social engagement, and whether other contextual factors — such as weather conditions — further modulate this relationship.
+Through data-driven insights, the project aspires to contribute toward better digital well-being strategies and encourage conscious screen use.

 ## Data Sources and Preprocessing

 ### Data Sources